Włodzimierz Chomicki: Legacy

-On Chomicki's 94th birthday, football fans added a commemorative plaque to his gravesite; it reads: "On 14 July 1894 in Lviv, at the Sokol Stadium, the first official football match between the teams from Krakow and Lviv took place.
+On Chomicki's 94th birthday, football fans added a commemorative plaque to his gravesite; it reads: "On 14 July 1894 in Lviv, at the Sokol Stadium, the first official football match between the teams from Kraków and Lviv took place.
 The first goal in this match, and the first in the history of Polish football, was scored by Włodzimierz Chomicki."
 In 1999, the Ukrainian Association of Football officially recognized 14 July 1894 as the historical beginning of Ukrainian football due to Chomicki's goal.
 In 2004, on the 110th anniversary of the game, a statue bearing a falcon atop a football was erected in Lviv on the grounds where the stadium used to stand.
 The inscription reads: "Lviv—the birthplace of Ukrainian football."
 There is also reportedly a roundabout dedicated to him in Chocianów.